natewoodward/natewoodward.github.io/_drafts/obscure-grep-usage.md

 I'd like to share a couple of non-obvious ways to use `grep` that I've come across over the years.
 I'll do this using a hardening guideline from the CIS CentOS Linux 7 Benchmark as an example.

+I'm sure that for some readers out there, this is super simple stuff, but for me I never considered grepping like this until I stumbled across other people doing it.

 1. TOC
 {:toc}

 ### Example Use Case

 The CIS CentOS Linux 7 Benchmark is a document published by the Center for Internet Security (CIS) with guidance on hardening CentOS 7.
-Towards the end of version 2.2.0 of the document is recommendation 6.1.13, "Audit SUID executables", which suggests reviewing SUID programs installed on a system with the following command:
+Towards the end of version 2.2.0 of the document is recommendation 6.1.13, "Audit SUID executables".
+It suggests reviewing SUID programs installed on a system with the following command, which searches each local filesystem that's mounted on the system and prints any SUID files it finds.

 ```bash
 df --local -P | awk {'if (NR!=1) print $6'} | xargs -I '{}' find '{}' -xdev -type f -perm -4000
 ```

-This command searches each local filesystem that's mounted on the system and prints any SUID files it finds.
 Suppose we want to script this and other tasks from the benchmark.
 Let's start by putting the command into a script and breaking up each part of the pipeline so that it's a bit easier to read: